BouyertheDestroyer/BIRD_models/README.md

 ## Testing Models in Studio

-[bird-testing-grounds.rbxl](https://github.com/BouyertheDestroyer/BIRDmod/raw/main/bird-testing-grounds.rbxl) provides a basic test environment including a bird and an example model.
-You can use this bird to test your model.
+[bird-testing-grounds.rbxl](https://github.com/BouyertheDestroyer/BIRDmod/raw/main/bird-testing-grounds.rbxl) is a basic test environment including a bird and example model.
+You can insert your model and test it.

 ![image](https://github.com/BouyertheDestroyer/BIRD_models/assets/150331530/058f8fc4-4f8f-46e2-a761-91c65e49e601)